 Brief overview of terpenes in cannabis

-Before diving into linalool specifically, let's first understand terpenes and their role in cannabis.
-Terpenes are aromatic molecules found in many plants, including cannabis.
+Before focusing on linalool itself, it is useful to understand terpenes and their role in cannabis.
+Terpenes are aromatic molecules found in many plants, including cannabis, and they play an important part in how these plants function.

-Terpenes play a significant role in the plant’s survival by attracting pollinators and repelling predators.
-In cannabis, specifically, terpenes interact with other compounds found in the plant, like cannabinoids (THC and CBD), to create a synergistic effect known as the entourage effect.
+Terpenes contribute to survival by attracting pollinators and deterring predators.
+Within cannabis, they also interact with other compounds such as cannabinoids (including THC and CBD), contributing to what is often referred to as the entourage effect.

 What is linalool?